-GENL2020 Australian Legal System
+Introduction to the Australian Legal System

-Staff Contact: Legal System Torts teachers/Susan Armstrong S1 or S2 HPW2
+Staff Contact: Joanna Krygier/Susan Armstrong S1 or S2 HPW2

-This subject provides a basic understanding, and develops a critical analysis, of common law and the Australian legal system.
-It deals with the principal institutions of the legal system, particularly the courts; the legislature and the executive arms of government; the judiciary; the legal profession -- its nistory, role, interrelationships, operation and techniques; the doctrine of precedent and statutory interpretation, practice and theory; sources of Australian law including the past and present status of Aboriginal customary laws; the origins of common law; the colonialisation of Australia; classifications within the subject adopts a critical and comparative focus, and considers the Australian legal system within the context of alternative systems in other countries.
+This subject provides a basic understanding of the Australian legal system.
+It deals with the principal institutions of the legal system, particularly the courts: the legislature and the executive arms of government; the judiciary; the legal profession: the doctrine of precedent: sources of Australian law including the past and present status of Aboriginal customary laws: the origins of common law; the colonialisation of Australia; classifications within the common law; the jurisdictions of Australian courtsand consideration of alternative methods of dispute resolution.